mapeditor/tiled/docs/reference/json-map-format.rst

     rotation,         double,           "Angle in degrees clockwise"
-    template,         string,           "Reference to a template file, in case object is a :doc:`template instance </manual/using-templates>`" text,             :ref:`json-object-text`, "Only used for text objects" type,             string,           "String assigned to type field in editor" visible,          bool,             "Whether object is shown in editor." width,            double,           "Width in pixels."
+    template,         string,           "Reference to a template file, in case object is a :doc:`template instance </manual/using-templates>`" text,             :ref:`json-object-text`, "Only used for text objects" visible,          bool,             "Whether object is shown in editor." width,            double,           "Width in pixels."
     x,                double,           "X coordinate in pixels"